 Lower Defeat Thresholds for Minority Shareholders and Corporate Governance: Evidence from the Australian “Two-strikes” Rule

-This study assesses the causal impact of minority shareholder empowerment via lower defeat thresholds in “say-on-pay” on CEO compensation and career consequences for directors.
+This study assesses the causal impact of minority shareholder empowerment via lower defeat thresholds in “say-on-pay” votes on CEO compensation and career consequences for directors.
 We exploit the adoption of the Australian “two-strikes” rule as a quasi-exogenous shock, which empowers shareholders to vote on a board dismissal if a firm’s remuneration report receives 25 percent or more dissent votes for two consecutive years.
-Using a difference-in-differences methodology, we find that firms respond to a “strike” by curbing excessive CEO pay, enhancing the pay–performance link and replacing CEOs.
-Under the two-strikes regime, independent directors are held more accountable for poor oversight and experience significant reputational penalties in terms of turnover and the loss of outside directorships upon receiving a strike.
-The results are mainly driven by firms receiving a non-majority strike, indicating that the effectiveness of the two-strikes regime is largely sourced from lower defeat thresholds.
+Using a difference-in-differences methodology, we find that firms respond to a “strike” by curbing excessive CEO pay.
+Under the two-strikes regime, independent directors are held more accountable for poor oversight and experience significant reputational penalties in terms of turnover and the loss of outside directorships subsequent to receiving a strike.
+The results are mainly driven by firms receiving a non-majority strike, indicating that the effectiveness of the two-strikes regime stems largely from the lower defeat threshold.

 Keywords: Say on pay, Two-strikes rule, Lower defeat thresholds, ASX firms

 Suggested Citation: Suggested Citation